Welcome to today's edition of the Rush 24-7 podcast.

 You can challenge his facts, but he's factual.

-She spoke with the former Labor Secretary Robert B. Reich about all of this.
+Now, last night on CNN's Erin Burnett Outfront, she spoke with the former Labor Secretary Robert B. Reich about all of this.

 And she said, that's impressive.

-You'll regret doing this from someone in the White House.
+You'll regret doing this from someone in the White House?

 Well, I think that's pretty outrageous if that came from somebody in the White House.